About Atomic Technical Institute

 Who we train

 Students starting a new career, workers upskilling, and employers who need their teams certified on the safety and technical standards the industries around us demand.
+The Tri-Cities labor market is small but specialized - see the live Hanford workforce analytics for cohort-by-cohort hiring trends.

 Our accreditations